malteschilling/hector/README.md

 	`source InstallDependencies.sh`
 * You need libode (Open Dynamics Engine) – if it is not installed on your machine: under SharedLibraries use:
 		`source DownloadLatestOde.sh`
+* We are using an older version of boost - newer versions (>= 1.7) seem to have broken pointers, therefore you have to switch to an older version.
 * In the RobotSim folder simply call: `make`
 * Start the simulator window: `./RobotSim`